maddada/vivaldi-mods-manager/README.md

-# 🎨 Sharp Tabs Sidebar Hover to Expand Mod v1.1
+# 🎨 Sharp Tabs Sidebar Hover to Expand Mod v1.2

+Changelog:
+- v1.2 - 2025-11-23: Fixed full screen youtube videos having a line on the left side of the video

 Explanation of how to install the mods: https://youtu.be/dOAQyuEaJIQ